matteodelabre/saxophone/README.md

     );
 });

-// called when parsing the document is done parser.on('finish', () => {
+// Called when we are done parsing the document parser.on('finish', () => {
     console.log('Parsing finished.');
 });

 // stdin is '<root><example id="1" /><example id="2" /></root>'
 process.stdin.setEncoding('utf8');